 With the sea being only minutes away, it is not difficult for San Leonardo’s staff to find fresh caught seafood.
 Upon request, or on specialty, the farm has no problem whipping up some incredible ocean cuisine.
 Octopus is always a favorite of mine and this was undoubtedly some of the best.
 The peculiar sea creature is first boiled to an absolute tender finish before being added to a side of potatoes.
 On the pasta side of things, Spaghetti Frutti di Mare is very popular in this region and the kitchen can easily take advantage of that.
 The shellfish is picked out at the local market then added as the perfect accompaniment to some more handmade noodles.

 One of the things that always stands out when eating anywhere in Italy is the homemade pasta, but it isn’t always done right.
 Each pasta at San Leonardo is unique and made fresh a few days a week.
-The process of the pasta making is beautiful to witness as the ingredients are whisked together the old school fashion way while each noodle is rolled out by hand.
+The process of the pasta making is beautiful to witness as the ingredients are whisked together the old school way as each noodle is rolled out by hand.
 If you want to learn how to make some authentic and homemade pasta yourself, you can join in on the fun with Teresa and Anna, just ask ;), You can taste the difference when eating these handmade pastas as they will surly be some of, if not the best, to ever meet your taste buds.
 Just about everything served in the dining room comes directly from the farm, with the exception of the seafood that comes from the ocean only a few miles away.

 It is nearly impossible to walk away from an Italian feast without some kind of dessert.
 San Leonardo offers a few different options for the end of your night, but if the tiramisu is on the menu, order it immediately.
 The farm’s rendition of this Italian classic is pristine.
 Each bite is seemingly better than the last as this extremely light puddling like cake is layered with extraordinary flavor.
 I watched as the family prepared each and every tiramisu in preparation for dinner, jealous that I could not stuff my face with all of them.